ableplayer/ableplayer/README.md

 ## User Preferences

 One of *Able Player’s* accessibility features is that the player is highly customizable by users.
 The controller includes a Preferences button that allows users to change default preferences and settings.
-Their changes are stored in a browser cookie and in most cases should therefore be preserved the next time they visit the site.
-Specifically, users can control the following:
+Their changes are stored in their browser, and in most cases should be preserved the next time they visit the site.
+Users can control the following:

 - Modifier keys: Add *Alt*, *Ctrl*, or *Shift* to the Able Player keyboard shortcuts to avoid conflicts with other applications.